schapi-create/apidoc-rpc-uat/md_files/README.md

 # Developer Guide

-## How to enable WEB API on RP-C
+## How to enable Web API on RP-C

-***Note: need to explain how to enable WEB API on RP-C. Currently, we are working on configuration menu for WEB api.
+***Note: need to explain how to enable Web API on RP-C. Currently, we are working on configuration menu for Web API.
 This section will be updated when it is ready.***

 1. Need to access to RP-C via WorkStation Building Operation

-2. Need to configure web api feature on RP-C. For example, enabling web api, IP & port Settings, Security, admin user and password, and so on
+2. Need to configure Web API feature on RP-C. For example, enabling Web API, IP & port Settings, Security, admin user and password, and so on

 <img src="https://www.se.com/us/en/assets/739/media/176145/1200/SpaceLogic-IP-Controllers-IC-1360x775.jpg" style="zoom:67%;" />